kelnadim87/fiat_stripe/README.md

 # Fiat Stripe

-This gem is designed to be used by Fiat Insight developers on Rails projects that need to connect paying entities with Stripe.
+This engine is designed to be used by [@fiatinsight](https://fiatinsight.com) developers on Rails projects that need to connect paying entities with Stripe in a flexible way.

-## Installation
+## Getting started

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'fiat_stripe'
 ```

-And then execute:
+Then `bundle` and run the required migrations directly by typing:

-    $ bundle
+    $ rake db:migrate

-Or install it yourself as:

-    $ gem install fiat_stripe

-## Setup

 You'll need to configure the `stripe` and `stripe_event` gems like normal.
 Here's an example of how you can write `config/initializers/stripe.rb` to be flexible for testing: